Posted by Deepshikha Shukla

 Helps With Unemployment Claims, Other Lawsuits

 A comprehensive and compliant employee handbook can help you maintain a harmonious workplace and shield your company from legal trouble.
 Written company policies and procedures can help you deal with lawsuits.
 You can use them as evidence at the time of an unfair treatment claim or employee dispute.
-If an employee gets terminated for violating a policy, you can show the proof (handbook) that the employee already knew it, thus defending yourself.
+If an employee gets terminated for violating a policy, you can show proof (handbook) that the employee already knew it, thus defending yourself.

 Introduces Staff to Culture, Values